 As always, we would look to make your dates available and resell.
 If successful in this, we will be able to refund the amount paid, less a £30 administration fee.
 While completely at an owners discretion, we may be able to ask to move your holiday to a more suitable date.
 If your holiday falls within dates of the Government’s restriction you will be entitled to the options mentioned above.

 What are we doing to reduce the risk to guests?

 Barefoot Retreats has adopted several company-wide policies in an effort to the reduce risks that are posed to guests and our staff.
-This can be seen in the application of stringent codes of ‘best practise’ that complies with the NHS guidance relating to sanitising and isolating staff with all homeworking for the immediate future.
+This can be seen in the application of stringent codes of ‘best practise’ that complies with the NHS guidance.
 At this time we have not had any confirmed cases, these measures are precautionary in nature and we are looking to be pro-active, ahead of any instances of COVID-19.
 Other measures include; professional chemical washing of all white linens, comprehensive cleaning procedure for changeovers, extra resources for staff so that they can carry out tasks in a safe manner.

 The guest’s responsibilities?

-We have put together a list of the pubs and restaurants currently offering takeaway service throughout the current Government lockdown and will continue to update this throughout the coming weeks.
+We have put together a list of the pubs and restaurants that were offering takeaway services throughout the lockdown period, however some may have stopped this service with them reopening from the 4th July.